joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-28-JS-robot-tug-of-war.md

 ![](/img/2021-08-28-tug-of-war-diagram.png){:width="450 px" class="image-centered"}

-Each robot pulls the middle of the rope toward their side a random distance between $0$ and $1.$ If the first player gets it past $\frac12,$ then they win (and likewise for Player 2).
+Each robot pulls the middle of the rope toward their side a random distance between $0$ and $1.$ If Player 1 gets it past $\frac12,$ then they win (and likewise for Player 2).

 <!-- This means that each player has the potential to end the game in one turn (since $\frac12 - \left(-\frac12\right) = 1$).  -->

+### Intuition

 If it's Player 1's turn, they can win the game in one of two ways:

 1. they can immediately move the game past $+\frac12,$ or
-2. they can move somewhere less than $\frac12,$ and then go on to win.
+2. they can move somewhere less than $\frac12,$ and then go on to win, eventually.

-For the second way to happen, Player 1's first move will have to go somewhere to the right that's less then $\frac12,$ then Player 2 will have to move somewhere to the left that's more than $-\frac12,$ and then go on to win.
+In other words,

 $$
 P_\text{win}(x) = P(\text{win immediately})(x) + P(\text{win eventually})(x).
 $$

-If they win immediately, Player 1 has to move beyond $\frac12$ which has probability $1 - (\frac12 - x),$ so
+If they win immediately, then Player 1 has to move beyond $\frac12$ which has probability $1 - (\frac12 - x),$ so

 $$
 P(\text{win immediately})(x) = \frac12 + x.
 $$

-If they win eventually, Player 1 has to move somewhere less then $\frac12,$ then Player 2 has to move somewhere greater than $-\frac12,$ and then Player 1 has to win from there.
+If they win eventually, then Player 1 has to move somewhere less then $\frac12,$ then Player 2 has to move somewhere greater than $-\frac12,$ and then Player 1 has to win from there.

 $$
 \begin{align}